 Picture Books that include Asian Heritage

 The Name Jar by Yangsook Choi

-Unhei, who has just immigrated from Korean, wants to change her name to an English sounding name.
-After her classmates suggest names, she eventually decides to use her Korean name after all.
+Unhei, who has just come from Korea, wants to change her name to an English-sounding name.
+After her classmates suggest names, she decides to use her Korean name after all.

 Hana Hashimoto, Sixth Violin by Chieri Uegaki

 This picture book follows the story of Hana Hashimoto who signs up to play the violin for her school’s talent show, even though she is a beginner.